Updated: Jul 12

 Before a word is on my tongue You know it completely, O Lord.
 You hem me in—behind and before.
 You have laid Your hand upon me.
 Such knowledge is too wonderful for me, too lofty for me to attain.
 Where can I go from Your Spirit?
 Where can I flee from Your presence?
 If I go up to the heavens, You are there.
 If I make my bed in the realm of the dead, You are there.
 If I rise on the wings of the dawn, if I settle on the far side of the sea, even there Your hand will guide me; Your right hand will hold me fast.

-The Psalms remind me of who is at the right hand of God Almighty.
+The Psalms remind me of the One who sits at the right hand of God Almighty.
 The Psalms direct my eyes to Jesus Christ:

 Praise be to the Lord, to God our Savior, who daily bears our burdens.
 Our God is a God who saves; from the Sovereign Lord comes escape from death.